vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Jan 30 02:08:57 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun Jan 31 02:11:41 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER